BerryConcept/works-of-music/README.md

 I am an active college student majoring in fields like Computer Science and Cognitive Science, so music production is more of my pure interest rather than my expertise.
 Therefore, my works in this repository could appear as lacking some extents of professionality, and any aspects of help and suggestions for any potential improvements will be greatly appreciated!

-I used to be a YAMAHA eletric organ player and piano player when I was very young, so I am more confident of handling music with clean, concise and refreshing styles.
+I used to be a Yamaha eletric organ player and piano player when I was very young, so I am more confident of handling music with clean, concise and refreshing styles.
 Though I am always willing to try out other different styles as well, since as an amateur I don't want to confine myself to any particular single style or genre.

+Though my works primarily focus on VOCALOID songs, I do work on pure instrumental music, background music as well.
+Currently, I don't plan to do song productions with human singers though since I only have very limited ability to voice mixing.

+---

 ## My Enthusiasm